Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 Step 3: Identify an advocacy group — your internal champions

-The social aspect of a big change plays a huge role in how that change is perceived.
-This is where internal champions, your advocates for the new tool, really help.
+The social aspect of a major change plays a huge role in how that change is perceived.
+This is where internal champions and subject matter experts, your advocates for the new tool, really help.

 • Advocate for the benefits of the new tool